MarkPearce/Reignmaker-lite/analysis-improvements/kingdom_system_analysis_master.md

 - Industry and Economy are particularly powerful
 - Stability becomes critical for unrest management
 - Warfare needed for late-game conflicts

 ---

-## Common Implementation Errors to Avoid

-### 1. Using Fixed DCs
-❌ "Claim Hex is always DC 14"
-✅ Use On-Level DC from table

-### 2. Ignoring Critical Results
-❌ Using only success percentages
-✅ Roll actual d20s for full outcome range

-### 3. Wrong Proficiency Distribution
-❌ All PCs at same proficiency
-✅ 2 at highest, 2 at second-highest

-### 4. Separating Kingdom and Party Level
-❌ Tracking separate progression
-✅ They advance together

----